licarth/cei-cloud/CeiCloud/README.md

 To do
 ----

+To make this tool more complete, we could :

-Enhance benchmarking classes (benckmark package).
+*	Enhance benchmarking classes (benckmark package) to automatically compare algorithm precision and output the results in a particular form
+*	Create
+*	Use a logging API (instead of System.out.print!)

 Authors
 -------